Nifty to open flat on back of mixed global cues: ICICIdirect

 Nifty

-The benchmark index traded in a narrow and tight band of 25 points for a major part of the day.
-However, late buying helped the index end positive.
-Nifty futures settled at a premium of 31 points.
-India VIX fell 1.3 percent and ended at 12.2.
+The Nifty continued to head north on the back of broad based participation.
+The index gained another 90 points and ended well above 9300.
+Nifty futures turned into a discount of 13 points.
+India VIX fell 4.4 percent and ended at 11.1.

-FIIs sold Rs 673 crore while DIIs bought Rs 525 crore in the cash segment.
-FIIs sold Rs 1027 crore in index futures and bought Rs 807 crore in index options.
-In stock futures, they bought Rs 270 crore.
+FIIs bought Rs 179 crore while DIIs bought Rs 998 crore in the cash segment.
+FIIs sold Rs 805 crore in index futures and bought Rs 441 crore in index options.
+In stock futures, they bought Rs 1806 crore.

-The highest Put base is at the 9100 strike with 54 lakh shares while the highest Call base is at the 9200 strike with 50 lakh shares.
-The 9100 and 9000 Call strikes saw additions of 4.7 and 2.1 lakh shares, respectively, while 9000 and 9100 Put strikes saw additions of 1.6 and 1.3 lakh shares, respectively.
+The highest Put base is at the 9100 strike with 52 lakh shares while the highest Call base is at the 9300 strike with 39 lakh shares.
+The 9100 and 9200 Call strikes saw reductions of 6.7 and 17.2 lakh shares respectively, while 9200 and 9300 Put strikes saw additions of 4.1 and 16.0 lakh shares, respectively.

 Nifty Bank

-Nifty Bank Future: A mixed bag of activity in the index was seen with selling in select private sector banks whereas HDFC Bank along with PSUs continued to show some strength.
-As today is the weekly contract expiry, we may see some trigger in volatility.
-However, support for the index is near 21500.
-Buy Nifty Bank in the range of 21480-21530, targets: 21650-21750, stop loss: 21410.Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
+Nifty Bank Future: The index ended at all-time high levels very much near the sizeable Call base of 22000.
+As the index continued to trade in a discount for the third day in a row, we feel spreads are likely to get narrow.
+However, the overall support for the index has shifted towards 21700.
+Buy Nifty Bank in the range of 21750-21800, targets: 21900-22000, stop loss: 21680.Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.